-I’ve been on keto for nearly two years now.
+I’ve been on keto for over three years now.
 I stumbled upon it quite by accident, as I had just recovered from a fracture, and was finally ready to get back into exercising regularly.
 By the time I got to it, my coach was moving onto bigger and better things.
 Having read her blog, her e-books, and all of her online information, I knew I was in good hands, and whatever she was proposing next would be worth my time and effort.
-So when she sent out requests to be a part of her beta testers for a new program she was working on, which would result in a book, I jumped at the chance.
+So when she sent out requests to be a part of her beta testers for a new program (mR40) she was working on, which would result in a book , I jumped at the chance.

 I had never heard of keto before, and I’m not one to follow trends, so I had no idea what she was talking about, but I trusted her, and I knew that if she was endorsing it, it had to be good.
 I was now at the heaviest I had ever been, years of stress, a broken toe, and little time to take a good hard look at my eating and exercise habits had put me here, and I was eager to get back on track.
 All my life I had been fairly fit, playing outdoors, volleyball, swimming, walking, jogging, cycling, hiking.
 After becoming Muslim I continued to stay active, I just did it more from home, using home equipment, and attending the pool during women’s only hours.
 I sometimes got side-tracked and didn’t get as much done as I normally would, but overall I watched my food, and I kept active.
 Not being able to exercise regularly always went hand in hand with a feeling of dissatisfaction and stifling, which caused me to make food choices that I knew I’d regret, but made anyways, just because I could.
 As you can imagine, this isn’t a recipe for good health, and I soon fell into a series of issues that directly correlate to this unhealthy lifestyle and outlook on life.
 But by now I was ready to get back on the saddle and work my way into my old healthy self.